rainbow-lazer/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 `reboot` to apply the wifi changes and (hopefully) get online

 After rebooting, log back in and type `iwgetid -r` to make sure you successfully connected to wifi.
+If connection is successful, the name of your network will be displayed; if nothing happens, go back and double check your wpa_supplicant.conf file for typos.

 Run `ifconfig wlan0` to determine the IP address of the wireless interface, in case you need it to SSH below.